 Robinson, Paul H. and Kentucky Criminal Justice Council staff, "Final Report of the Kentucky Penal Code Revision Project" (2003).
-Faculty Scholarship.
+Faculty Scholarship at Penn Carey Law.
 294.

 American Politics Commons, Criminal Law Commons, Criminology Commons, Criminology and Criminal Justice Commons, Law Enforcement and Corrections Commons, Legislation Commons, Public Law and Legal Theory Commons